-We received this product evaluation from a department in Texas that is in the early stages of testing our carrier for patrol use.
-They went with the same pocket configuration as the sheriff vest on our website.
+We received this armor carrier evaluation from a department in Texas that was in the early stages of testing our carrier for patrol use.
+They have a similar pocket configuration as the sheriff vest on our website.

 It was a bit of an adjustment for me, having all that muscle memory of where to reach for what, but I’m getting used to the change.
 Everyone has been interested and has been checking it out.
 I’ve only had minor issues, but none of which has to do with the quality of your product or the fit.
 Both of those are superior!
 It’s easy to see you’ve got a high quality product and it looks good on me…lol

 So far, my only issues have been with the flaps on the mag pouches and maybe the flashlight pouch as well.
 I’ve been tucking those in to expose the tops of those items for quick access.
 Also, the handcuff pouch on my gun-side gets in the way of drawing my sidearm, so I’ve contemplated going back to at least one cuff case on my belt.
 The only way to eliminate this would be to transition to a drop holster, but then we start causing other issues….lol Everything is give and take.

 Being able to get EVERYTHING off my belt and onto the vest is an awesome experience and may well be worth dealing with the few issues.
 One huge plus is the weight, although significant, is perfectly distributed.
 When I have the vest on, it seems I never have weight bearing down on my shoulders and I don’t feel it on my back or mid-section.
 It also moves freely (not confining or restrictive at all).
 I have a hard time figuring out exactly which part of my upper body is carrying that load because after two consecutive 12 hour rotations I have no soreness or anything!

 In response to the two issues that were raised in the email: